Anafuwecal/Caleb.Dev/README.md

 If you want to adapt this template, please fork the repo and open a pull request.
 Keep commits small and focused.

-## License & Credits

-This project includes assets and design by Creative Tim.
-See the original template and licensing information at https://github.com/themewagon/Next.js-Tailwind-CSS-Portfolio-Template and Creative Tim's license URL in `package.json`.